T3tsuo/EverstoneFarming/README.md

 # AllEyes2.0
 ## Where to start running the code:
 Start one step UP inside of Iron Island.
+As soon as you run the code, make sure you click on the game

 ## Pokemon Team Composition:
 * First pokemon has frisk ability.